industrialinternet/ui-RED/README.md

 {{#renderGauge}}{{#dp10}}dp10::{{tag}}::{{des}}::{{v}}::{{unit}}{{/dp10}} {{/renderGauge}}

 The core the framework is the Datapoint this defines what and how inputs to the UI are handled.
+A core datapoint handler function maps in-bound sensor & IO data to datapoints.
-The framework comes with a built-in Datapoint editor and simple UI simulator web App to allow NRers to explore the framework.
+The framework comes with a built-in Datapoint editor.
+We've also built a simple UI simulator Web App to allow NRers to explore the framework.

 To be of real use ui-Red on Node-RED needs to run all the time.
 This is to ensure that the all Datapoints are kept up to date.

 **known issues**